MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-self-service-password-reset.md

 - `resetPassword(username)` method initiates password reset flow and an OTP code is sent to the user's emails address for verification.
 - The return result of `resetPassword(username)` is either `ResetPasswordStartResult.CodeRequired` or `ResetPasswordError`.
-- In the case of `ResetPasswordStartResult.CodeRequired`, the app needs to collect the OTP code from the user and submit it as shown in [Submit OTP code](#submit-otp-code).
+- If `resetPasswordResult is ResetPasswordStartResult.CodeRequired`, the app needs to collect the OTP code from the user and submits it as shown in [Submit OTP code](#submit-otp-code).
-- In the case of `ResetPasswordError`, MSAL Android SDK provides utility methods to enable you analyze the specific errors further:
+- If `resetPasswordResult is ResetPasswordError`, Android SDK provides utility methods to enable you to analyze the specific errors further:
       - `isUserNotFound()`
       - `isBrowserRequired()`

 - These errors indicate that the previous operation was unsuccessful, and so a reference to a new state isn't available.
-We show you how to handle these error in [Handle errors](#handle-errors) section.
+We show you how to handle these errors in [Handle errors](#handle-errors) section.

 ### Submit OTP code